robbylew/robertlewisdev-v2/pages/posts/shazam.md

 description: A deep dive into the science and algorithms powering Shazam's song recognition.
 duration: 20min
 type: blog
+art: random
 ---

 I stumbled across [this fascinating YouTube video](https://www.youtube.com/watch?v=a0CVCcb0RJM) about how Shazam works and was immediately hooked.
 The technology behind recognizing songs from short audio clips was so interesting I had to dive deeper.
 You can't tell me you don't have intense urges to understand random topics in their entirety.

 No?
 Just me?
 Whatever.

-When I was researching this topic taking a bunch of notes and all the grand and completely unique idea came to mind.
-Why not blog about it!!
-Almost as bad as starting a podcast where have my morals gone.
+When I was researching this topic taking a bunch of notes a grand and completely unique idea came to mind.
+Why not blog about it!
+Almost as bad as starting a podcast man where have my morals gone.
 Whatever now I get to freely rant or teach random topics to the void.
-Make my mark on the interwebs.
+Making my mark on the interwebs.

 Allow me to attempt and break down the science behind the algorithms powering Shazam in a way that's hopefully both understandable and accurate :)